-Section 1- Background and Overview of Molina Healthcare, Inc 4 Section 2 - Contact Information for Providers 7 Section 3 - Member Eligibility, Enrollment and Health Assessment 13 Section 4 - Member Rights and Responsibilities 22 Section 5 - Centennial Care Covered Services 26 Section 6 - Prior Authorization and Utilization Management 32 Section 7 - Behavioral Health Utilization Management 47 Section 8 - Care Management / Care Coordination 80 Section 9 - Health Management 83 Section 10 - Pharmacy Management 86 Section 11 - Credentialing / Recredentialing 88 Section 12 - Provider Responsibility / Participation Requirements 125 Section 13 - Fraud, Waste and Abuse 140 Section 14 - Preventative Health Guidelines and Clinical Practice Guidelines 145 Section 15 - Privacy Practices 150 Section 16 - Claims and Reimbursement 154 Section 17 - Member Grievance, Appeal and Fair Hearing Process 162 Section 18 - Provider Grievance, Reconsideration, Appeal and Fair Hearing Processes 168 Section 19 - Quality Improvement Program 172
+Section 1 - Background and Overview 4 Section 2 - Contact Information 7 Section 3 - Provider Responsibilities/Participation Requirements 14 Section 4 - Cultural Competency and Linguistic Services 34 Section 5 - Member Eligibility, Enrollment and Health Assessment 38 Section 6 - Member Rights and Responsibilities 47 Section 7 - Centennial Care Covered Services 51 Section 8 - Medical Management Program and Prior Authorization 57 Section 9 - Behavioral Health Medical Management Program - Level of Care Guidelines 69 Section 10 - Care Management/Care Coordination 105 Section 11 - Disease/Health Management 108 Section 12 - Pharmacy Management 111 Section 13 - Credentialing/Recredentialing 113 Section 14 - Delegation 164 Section 15 - Fraud, Waste and Abuse 171 Section 16 - Preventive Health Guidelines and Clinical Practice Guidelines 180 Section 17 - Privacy Practices and Health Insurance Portability and Accountability Act (HIPAA) 186 Section 18 - Claims and Reimbursement 191 Section 19 - Member Advocacy - Grievance, Appeal and Fair Hearing Process 201 Section 20 - Provider Grievance, Reconsideration and Appeal Processes 207

-Section 1 - Background and Overview of Molina Healthcare, Inc.

-A. Introduction to Centennial Care
+Section 1 - Background and Overview of Molina Healthcare, Inc. Introduction to Centennial Care

-This manual serves as a guide for providing covered services to Molina Healthcare Members enrolled in Centennial Care, which is the name for New Mexico's new Medicaid Managed Care Program.
-The cornerstone of this program is a single, comprehensive delivery system for medical, behavioral, and long-term care services, which emphasizes care coordination so that recipients will receive the right care, in the right place, at the right time, leading to better health outcomes.
-Central to this approach are:
+This manual serves as a guide for providing covered services to Molina Healthcare Members enrolled in Centennial Care.
+The cornerstone of this program is a, comprehensive network, delivering medical, behavioral, and long-term support services (LTSS), with an emphasis on Member care coordination.
+This ensures that Member's receive the right care, in the right place, at the right time, ensuring better health outcomes.
+Quality care and improved health outcomes are determined by:

-- Assessing each Member's physical, behavioral, functional, and psychosocial needs; - Identifying the medical, behavioral, and long-term care services and other social support services and assistance; - Ensuring timely access and provision, coordination, and monitoring of services needed to help each Member maintain or improve his or her physical and/or behavioral health status; and - Facilitating access to other social support services and assistance needed in order to promote each Member's health, safety, and welfare.
+- Assessing each Member's physical, behavioral, functional, and psychosocial needs; - Identifying the medical, behavioral, or LTSS provider; - Ensuring timely access to care, and provision, coordination, and monitoring of services necessary to help each Member maintain or improve physical and/or behavioral health status; and - Facilitating Member access to other social support services, and assistance needed to promote Members health, safety, and welfare.

-Molina Healthcare updates and publishes the Provider Manual once a year.
-All contracted practitioners /providers (collectively referred to going forward in this Manual as "Provider" or "Providers") will be notified of any additional updates or changes that occur either via the Provider Newsletter or by letter.
-To receive a printed version of the manual, please contact your Provider Services Representative at (505) 342-4660 or toll free at (800) 377-9594.
+Molina Healthcare updates and publishes its Provider Manual once a year.
+All contracted practitioners or organizational providers (Provider or Providers) will be notified of any additional updates or changes that occur via the Provider Newsletter or by letter.
+To receive a printed version of the Molina Healthcare Provider Manual, please contact your Provider Services Representative at (505) 342-4660, toll free at (800) 377-9594.

-This manual is supplemented by additional Provider Reference Manuals:

-Molina Medicare - Molina Medicare Provider Manual Molina Healthcare Marketplace - Molina Healthcare Marketplace Provider Manual
+This manual is supplemented by the following additional Provider Reference Manuals: Molina Medicare - Molina Medicare Provider Manual Molina Healthcare Marketplace - Molina Healthcare Marketplace Provider Manual

-B. Company Profile
+Company Profile

-Molina Healthcare, Inc. (MHI) is a family-founded, physician-led managed care organization headquartered in Long Beach, California.
-Founded more than thirty years ago, MHI has grown to serve approximately 3.5 million Members across the nation.
+Molina Healthcare, Inc. (MHI) is headquartered in Long Beach, California.
+Founded more than thirty years ago, MHI has grown to serve approximately 5 million Members across the nation.

-MHI and affiliated health plans focus on providing healthcare services to people who receive benefits through government-sponsored programs such as Medicaid and Medicare.
-MHI strives to break down the financial, cultural and linguistic barriers that prevent low-income families and individuals from accessing appropriate healthcare - and does so by collaborating with state government programs.
-MHI is an exceptional health care organization focused on improving access to quality care, increasing coordination of care and improving health outcomes for Medicaid Members; all while cultivating a culturally sensitive and provider-friendly environment.
+MHI and its affiliated health plans, focus on providing healthcare services to people who receive benefits through government-sponsored programs such as Medicaid and Medicare.
+MHI strives to break down the financial, cultural and linguistic barriers that prevent low-income families and individuals from accessing appropriate healthcare - and does so by collaborating with state and federal government programs.
+MHI is an exceptional health care organization, emphasizing on improving access to quality care, increasing care coordination, and improving health outcomes for Members; while cultivating a culturally sensitive, and provider-friendly environment.